 A 6-millimeter piece of rope can now support the weight of a VW beetle, but you may not be able to put a pulley on it because, at that small size, it would be very hard to find a pulley strong enough.

 Even with the more reasonable 500-pound engine block discussed earlier, it would be easy to make the mistake of selecting a rope that is more than strong enough to hold a given weight, putting it on a pulley that cannot hold so much weight safely, and then pay the consequences.

 Pay attention to the difference between the recommended “working load” and the much higher “breaking load” of your hardware.

 For general use, it is usually recommended that hardware not operate above 20% of its maximum load (“breaking” load).
 This is the working load.
 Some materials can gradually degrade and weaken when operating too close to their breaking loads, and unexpected mishaps can suddenly increase the load on the system.
 Therefore, using a small percentage of the hardware’s total strength is ideal for safety and integrity of the system.

 If your pulleys or blocks should anticipate high shock loads, like falls in abseiling or rock climbing, they should prioritize safety and usually operate at an even lower percentage of their maximum (perhaps only 5%).

-A lifting or hoisting system is only as strong as its weakest link.
+Rigging products, like lifting or hoisting systems, are only as strong as their weakest link.

 Respect the relationship between the rope’s working capacity and the parallel capacity of the pulley it is threaded around.
 For a heavy load, consider using a block and tackle system that increases your mechanical advantage and reduces the force and stress on each individual sheave by the same ratio.
 Also, make sure to use load-rated equipment and compare the recommended working loads of all the constituent parts of your system to ensure compatibility.